 The chicken is already super tasty, but I like to throw in onions and peppers for some different textures.

 This ginger and garlic sauce is so good.
 I’ve even made it as a dipping sauce for my spring rolls too.

 If you like your chicken sticky, try adding the sauce to a pan and letting it come to a boil.
 Once it’s reduced a little, toss your chicken to coat.

-Shredded meat in BBQ sauce might just be heaven on a plate.
+Shredded chicken breasts in BBQ sauce might just be heaven on a plate.
 Throw in some onion rings and spicy slaw, and I’ll definitely be coming back for more.

-Add it to the cream, and it will infuse some fantastic flavor without you needing to root around for stalks and leaves.
+Add it to the cream to infuse fantastic flavor without rooting for stalks and leaves.

 When you serve your chicken pot pie, do you dig under the pastry for extra filling?
 Yeah, me too.
 It’s just too creamy and rich to resist.